AtmolanderMimi/basm/book/src/custom-conditionals.md

 ]
 ```

-Once again I encurage you to test it:
+Once again I encourage you to test it:

 ```basm
 // ..
 IFEQ and IFNE definition here